 Final Exam: A comprehensive final exam will be administered at the end of the quarter.
 It is due no later than the first day of the final exam period at 11:59 pm.
-You will have two hours to complete it; it is composed of multiple choice questions.
+You will have two hours to complete it.